-The following table sets forth the cash compensation paid by the Company during the fiscal year ended March 31, 1991 to each of its five most highly compensated executive officers whose cash compensation exceeded \$60,000, and the cash compensation of all executive officers of the Company as a group.
+The following table sets forth the cash compensation paid by the Company during the fiscal year ended March 31, 1992 to each of its five most highly compensated executive officers whose cash compensation exceeded \$60,000, and the cash compensation of all executive officers of the Company as a group.
 Amounts set forth below include compensation only for periods during which such executive offices were held.

-Name of Individual, Group and Number of Persons in Group Capacities in Which Served Cash Compensation \$249,038 David A. Boucher Chairman of the Company's Board of Directors and Chief Executive Officer Mark K. Ruport President, Chief Operating Officer, and Director from January, 1991; Sr. Vice President of World Wide Sales and Marketing \$208,942 David J. Collard Sr. Vice President of Finance and Administration and Chief Financial and Accounting Officer \$169,700 Stephen D. Pelletier Vice President of Engineering and Chief Technical Officer \$163,677 Robert K. Weiler President, Chief Operating Officer and Di- rector of the Company \$192,308 All executive officers as a group (8 persons, including the above) \$1,394,082
+Name of Individual, Group and Number of Persons in Group Capacities in Which Served Cash Compensation (1) David A. Boucher Chairman of the Company's Board of Directors and Chief Executive Officer \$369,000 Mark K. Ruport President, Chief Operating Officer, and Company Director \$369,000 David J. Collard Sr. Vice President of Finance and Administration and Chief Financial and Accounting Officer \$251,000 Stephen D. Pelletier (2) Vice President of Engineering and Chief Technical Officer \$174,308 Peter Cittadini Sr. Vice President of North American Operations \$163,492 All executive officers as a group (7 persons, including the above) \$1,558,618

-(1) Includes bonuses paid through June 1, 1991 for services rendered in fiscal 1991.
+(1) Includes bonuses paid through June 1, 1992 for services rendered in fiscal 1992 and are included in the table below under "Bonus Plans."